Fred Newman (actor): Career

 Prior to the 2000 Presidential Election, Newman was cast as the voice of Garry Trudeau's comic strip character Duke who ran for president.
-He provided both voice and motion capture for Duke 2000, a series of online computer animated shorts, and can still be heard in the "Ask Duke" interactive game.
+He provided both voice and motion capture for Duke 2000, a series of online animated shorts, and can still be heard in the "Ask Duke" interactive game.
 He also provided the voice of Trudeau's Jimmy Thudpucker character for a NetAid concert.

-As an on-camera performer, he was the co-host (1989–1993) of The All New Mickey Mouse Club (1989–1994) (with Mowava Pryor or Terri Eoff Misner as the other co-host) that launched the careers of Britney Spears, Keri Russell, Justin Timberlake, Christina Aguilera, JC Chasez and Ryan Gosling among others.
-Newman can be seen on the PBS reading series Between the Lions, for which he also writes and provides animated voices, and as the conductor on PBS' Lomax, the Hound of Music.
+As an on-camera performer, he was the co-host (1989–1993) of The All New Mickey Mouse Club (1989–1994) (with Mowava Pryor or Terri Eoff Misner as the other co-host) that launched the careers of Britney Spears, Keri Russell, Justin Timberlake, Christina Aguilera, JC Chasez, and Ryan Gosling, among others.
+Newman can be seen on the PBS reading series Between the Lions, for which he also wrote and provided animated voices, and as the conductor on PBS' Lomax, the Hound of Music.
 Newman won two writing Emmys for Between the Lions.
-As a musician, he has composed music for the animated series Doug, PB&J Otter and Stanley and wrote songs for Doug's 1st Movie.
+As a musician, he has composed music for the animated series Doug, PB&J Otter, and Stanley and wrote songs for Doug's 1st Movie.
 In 2015, he made a guest appearance on Randy Cunningham: 9th Grade Ninja.

 Chrysopylae, a symphony commissioned by the Marin Symphony Orchestra to mark the 75th anniversary of the Golden Gate Bridge, was written by composer Rob Kapilow with Newman, who was also the sound effects designer for the Golden Gate Opus.
 The world premiere was on May 6, 2012, at the Main Veterans' Memorial Auditorium in Marin County, California.

 Personal life

 Newman was born in LaGrange, Georgia.
 He is a 1974 graduate of the University of Georgia, and received an MBA at Harvard Business School in 1978.
 Fred Newman married Katy Dobbs in 1985, and the couple has two children: Gil John Newman (son) and Lila Claire Newman (daughter).
 Lila appeared on A Prairie Home Companion (APHC) as an actor and singer at Ravinia in Chicago and at Town Hall in New York City.
 Lila began contributing sketches and writing to APHC on a weekly basis in November 2013 and received on-air credits for her work.
 Lila also writes radio dramas for The Truth.
 Both of Newman's children are pursuing acting careers.
-Lila starred as Charlotte 'Cee' Biggs, the daughter of John Goodman's character, on Season 2 of Alpha House on Amazon Prime.
+Lila starred as Charlotte 'Cee' Biggs, the daughter of John Goodman's character, on Season 2 of Alpha House on Amazon Prime Video.